amyhupe/amyhupe.co.uk/src/articles/2022-11-25-do-you-want-kids.md

 But I'm the wrong sort of "not ready".
 I'm the kind of not ready that isn't ready to let go of the need to feel more ready than this, and isn't ready to give up either.

-I’ve become an expert in spotting the signs: The sudden onset of absence from social media.
+I’ve become an expert in spotting the signs of other people's pregnancies: The sudden onset of absence from social media.
 The excuses for not coming to social events.
 The clear, ambiguous drinks when they do - something chosen to look like a gin and tonic which could just as easily be a sparkling water.
 The out-of-the-blue invitation to catch up, with partners in tow.
 The hum of silences, overflowing with the unspoken thing that’s about to be spoken.
 The cue you give them.
 “So what have you been up to?” or “Can I get you a drink?” is all they need.
 The briefest exchange of glances before one of them says “Well, actually…” and the announcement that follows.

 And I smile and I hug them and I tell them how excited I am for them.
 I ask them when they found out; how they’ve been feeling.
 James squeezes my hand.
 And as soon as I can I go somewhere quiet, and I sob and I hate myself for it.